-ADHD Study Tips
+ADHD Study Tips For Learning With Attention-Deficit/Hyperactivity Disorder

 Medically reviewed by Julie Dodson, MA, LCSW and Melissa Guarnaccia, LCSW

-Updated November 28, 2024by BetterHelp Editorial Team
+Updated July 16th, 2025 by BetterHelp Editorial Team

 Many people have difficulty focusing, paying close attention to details, and remembering what they have just read.
 These are areas that tend to present even greater challenges to those with attention-deficit/hyperactivity disorder (ADHD), often requiring creative study strategies to promote learning while addressing areas that present barriers to academic success.
-Research suggests that effective study habits can positively impact school performance, as well as confidence and self-esteem.
+New research suggests that effective study habits can positively impact school performance, as well as confidence and self-esteem.

 Whether you are living with adult ADHD (previously referred to as attention deficit disorder) or are helping a child or adolescent with the disorder study more effectively, you can optimize study sessions by using the Pomodoro technique, using active learning strategies, and organizing your study space.
 If ADHD symptoms are impacting your daily life, consider reaching out to a therapist online or in person for personalized guidance and support.